LibreNMS is a community supported fork of Observium. In this article, you will learn how to install this network monitoring tool on CentOS / RHEL 8.

 Our LibreNMS network monitoring server has no issues at all.

-We have successfully installed and configured LibreNMS network monitoring tool on CentOS 8.
-If you faced difficulty understanding the Linux commands and configurations in this article, then you should buy and read The Linux Command Line, 2nd Edition: A Complete Introduction by William Shotts.
+We have successfully learned how to install LibreNMS on CentOS 8.
+If you faced difficulty understanding the Linux commands and configurations in this article, then you should buy and read The Linux Command Line, 2nd Edition: A Complete Introduction (PAID LINK) by William Shotts.